mikael-ros/neobeam/readme.md

 > This theme by default uses the fonts Roboto, Roboto Mono (for code) and Noto Sans Math (for math), as well as some others depending on the version of the theme.
 These are imported in the CSS file, but you can aquire them yourself too, or change them out.
 In the LTH C-sektionen and D-sektionen themes, Roboto is switched out for Helvetica.

 > [!WARNING]
-> For reasons beyond my comprehension, it is necessary to use different notation for ``hsl`` in CSS in the Marp VS code preview as compared to the build version sometimes.
-To mitigate this I have added a ``build-multiplier`` variable to the CSS files.
+> For reasons beyond comprehension, it is sometimes necessary to use different notation for ``hsl`` in CSS in the Marp VS code preview as compared to the build version sometimes.
+To mitigate this a ``build-multiplier`` variable is available in the CSS files.
 Set this to ``1`` when necessary, otherwise ``100``.

 #### 📥 In an existing presentation
 1. Download or copy the neobeam.css file into your project OR use the direct link.
 If using specific themes, do remember they are dependent on the base theme.